soeai/eadran/index.md

 > **DOI**: [10.1109/UCC56403.2022.00015](https://doi.org/10.1109/UCC56403.2022.00015)
 > **Pages**: 41-50

-**Abstract**: The proliferation of data and machine learning (ML) as a service, coupled with advanced federated and distributed training techniques, fosters the development of federated ML marketplaces.
-One important, but under-researched, aspect is to enable the stakeholder interactions centered around the quality of training and costs in the marketplace and the service models in federated ML training.
-This paper conceptualizes a federated ML marketplace and proposes a framework to enable the awareness of the quality of training and a variety of costs where both data providers and ML model consumers can easily value the contribution of each data source to ML model performance in nearly real-time.

 **Key Contributions**:
 - Conceptualization of federated ML marketplace stakeholders
 - Definition of quality of training (QoT) metrics